robinsmith-source/sdi/docs/index.md

 ## Exercise Overview

-Below is a comprehensive list of exercises, linked directly to their respective documentation chapters for easy navigation.
+Below is a comprehensive list of exercises, each linked directly to its respective documentation chapter for easy navigation.

 | Exercise Title                                           | Documentation Chapter                                                        |
 | :------------------------------------------------------- | :--------------------------------------------------------------------------- |